 Hernandez joins Dan Durkin and Kristeena Alexander on first-year Head Coach Susan Robinson Fruchtl's staff.

 Kristeena Alexander joined the Providence College women's basketball staff as an assistant coach on April 18, 2012.
-She embarks on her first season with the Friars during the 2012-13 campaign.
+She embarks on her second season with the Friars during the 2013-14 campaign, and serves as the program's recruiting coordinator.

-Alexander comes to Providence after one season as an assistant at UNC Greensboro (2011-12).
-Prior to her stint at UNCG, Alexander was an assistant coach and recruiting coordinator at George Washington University for three seasons (2008-11).
+Prior to her arrival at Providence College, Alexander spent one season as an assistant at UNC Greensboro (2011-12).
+Before making her way to UNCG, Alexander was an assistant coach and recruiting coordinator at George Washington University for three seasons (2008-11).
 During her time with the Colonials, she was instrumental in the recruitment of two classes that were ranked among the top-50 in the nation by ESPN HoopGurlz in 2009 and 2010.

 Alexander was a member of Robinson Fruchtl's staff at Saint Francis (Pa.) during the 2007-08 campaign.
 That year, she served as an assistant coach and recruiting coordinator for the Red Flash.
 She assisted with the recruitment of two student-athletes who went on to earn All-Northeast Conference honors, including Samantha Leach, who was named NEC Player of the Year in 2011.